andykorth/oogcapitalmanagement/content/ADI-gateway-cooperative.md

 ### When are materials collected?

 As of Jan 1st, 2025, we haven't heard the devs fly a ship through a gateway.
 I personally take this as a sign we have a few more months before release.
-My hope is to collect pledges about a month before release.
+My hope is to have all pledges of released materials collected prior to the release of gateways.
+Of course, unreleased materials will be collected upon release.

 Materials purchased with cash contributions are already sitting in my ANT warehouse.